Amazon Prime Day 2022: Everything you need to know

 Competing retailers like Best Buy and Walmart and stage their own sales events alongside Amazon's Prime Day event.
 Frugal shoppers will want to check out these summertime sales for deep discounts on back-to-school gear, video games, home theater and more.

 Don't want to wait for Prime Day?
-Here are the best Prime Day-like deals you can get today.
+Here are the best Prime Day-like deals you can get today in both the US and the UK.

 Laptops